How ads are matched to geographic locations

 - Google's cell ID (cell tower) location database: Used in the absence of Wi-Fi or GPS.
 Accuracy is dependent on how many cell towers are located within an area and available data, and some devices don't support cell ID location.

-If the AdWords system detects geographic areas that someone is interested in, we may show appropriate ads targeted to that area or surrounding areas (known as location of interest), even if the person isn't physically located in the location.
+If the AdWords system detects geographic areas that someone is interested in, we may show appropriate ads targeted to that area or surrounding areas (known as location of interest).

-Some examples of how we might detect a location of interest if a user does any of the following:
+Some of the ways that we might detect a location of interest are based on: